samrocketman/docker-compose-ha-consul-vault-ui/README.md

 > **Note:** the Root Token will be used to log into the Vault UI.

+# Troubleshooting

+DNS troubleshooting using `dig`.

+    dig @172.16.238.2 consul.service.consul

+DNS troubleshooting using Docker.

+    docker network list
+    docker run -it --dns 172.16.238.2 --network dockercomposehaconsulvaultui_internal joffotron/docker-net-tools

+View vault logs.

+    docker-compose logs vault

+User `docker exec` to log into container names.
+It allows you to poke around the runtime of the container.

 # Visit the web UI

 - Consul: http://localhost:8500